tomer-erez/install-linux-os-banana-pi-m4/README.md

 3. the other sd card.

 connect the other sd card to your computer.

+format the sd card with sd card formatter.

 open a folder in it called my_image or whatever name you want.